siakhooi/shed/src/md/shed-kubeconfig-use.1.md

 **c4**

 # DESCRIPTION
-Set the environment to use a kube config of the shed.
+Set the environment to use a kube config of the shed.\
+Optional by configuration (*.shed-kubeconfig-use.kubectl-switch-context*), **shed-kubeconfig-use** can also change the kubectl context together.

 # EXAMPLES
 **shed-kubeconfig-use** 1